ardanlabs/gotraining/topics/go/README.md

 ### Mental Models

-You must constantly make sure your mental model of your projects are clear.
-When you can't remember where a piece of logic is or you can't remember how something works, you are losing your mental model of the code.
-This is a clear indication that refactoring is a must.
-Focus time on structuring code that provides the best mental model possible and code review for this as well.
+You must constantly make sure your mental model of the code you are writing and maintaining is clear.
+When you can't remember where a piece of logic is or you can't remember how something works, you’re losing your mental model of the code.
+This is a clear indication that you need to refactor the code.
+Focus time on structuring code that provides the best mental model possible and during code reviews validate your mental models are still intact.

-How much code in that box do you think you can maintain a mental model of in your head?
-I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
-If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
-That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.
+How much code do you think you can maintain in your head?
+I believe asking a single developer to maintain a mental model of more than one ream of copy paper (~10k lines of code) is asking a lot.
+If you do the math, it takes a team of 100 people to work on a code base that hits a million lines of code.
+That’s 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

 **Quotes**